 COMMON BRAND NAME(S): Venofer

 USES: This medicine is used to treat "iron-poor" blood (anemia) in people with long-term kidney disease.
 You may need extra iron because of blood loss during kidney dialysis.
 Your body may also need more iron if you use the drug erythropoietin to help make new red blood cells.

 Iron is an important part of your red blood cells and is needed to transport oxygen in the body.
 Many patients with kidney disease cannot get enough iron from food and require injections.

 HOW TO USE: This medication is given by injection into a vein as directed by your doctor.
 It is usually given slowly over 2 to 5 minutes or as directed by your doctor.
 Iron sucrose can also be mixed in a saline solution and given through an IV over a longer time.

-Your dosage and length of treatment are based on your medical condition and response to therapy.
-Your doctor will take blood tests to monitor your response.
+Your dosage and length of treatment are based on your medical condition, age, and response to treatment.
+Your doctor will do laboratory tests to monitor your response.
+(See also Notes section.)